TheDataScienceLabs/DSLab_Probability/book/intro.md

 ## How to Get Started

-You are reading an interactive Notebook written in the Jupyter language.
-Jupyter allows a collection of files to be neatly compiled into a single web page, such as the one you're looking at.
-It also allows you to write and compile Python code.

-The application used to make these Notebooks is JupyterLab, which you'll be using to interact with and edit the labs.
+You are currently reading an interactive Notebook written in the Jupyter language.
+Jupyter allows you to neatly compile a collection of files into a single web page, like the one you are viewing now.
+It also enables you to write and execute Python code.
+This Notebook has been created using JupyterLab, which you will use to interact with and edit the labs.

-To get started with this course, click the next arrow at the bottom left of this page to get to the first lab.
-This lab will explain how to interact with the Notebook, including running code, editing cells, and other useful features that can be used in Jupyter.
-Throughout the lab, you will be asked to perform some exercises.
-You will write your answers directly in the Notebook.
-In other words, you will need to edit the lab file.
-We recommend downloading the file and opening it in JupyterLab to edit the lab.
+To get started with this course, click the next arrow at the bottom right of this page to move to the first lab, Lab 0.
+In Lab 0, you will learn how to interact with the Notebook, including running code, editing cells, and utilizing other useful features available in Jupyter.
+During the lab, you will be asked to complete some exercises.
+You should provide your answers directly in the Notebook by editing the lab file.

-To begin editing this lab, click the download icon in the top right of the screen and download the _.ipynb_ version of Lab 0.
-After this, open the JupyterLab application.
-This will bring you to a screen with files and a Table of Contents on the left side and a screen on the right side.
-If not already open, open the files directory by clicking on the folder icon in the top left corner.
-Open the "_Downloads_" file, double-click `lab_0.ipynb`, and follow the directions in this lab to begin.
+We recommend downloading the lab file by clicking the download icon in the top right of the screen and saving the `.ipynb` version of Lab 0.
+After downloading, open the JupyterLab application.
+This will bring you to a screen with files and a Table of Contents on the left side, and the screen on the right side.
+If it's not already open, click on the folder icon in the top left corner to open the files directory.
+Navigate to the _"Downloads"_ folder, and double-click on the `lab_0.ipynb` file.
+This will open Lab 0 in JupyterLab, where you can follow the directions in the lab to begin.

-To turn in the labs on Brightspace, you must export the file as a PDF.
-To do this, navigate to "_File_", "_Save and Export Notebook as_", and then click on "_PDF_".
-This will be further explained in Laboratory 0.
+When it's time to submit the labs on Gradescope, you must provide the file as a PDF.
+Further instructions on how to do this will be provided in Lab 0.

-Please ask the instructor for assistance if you have any questions or are experiencing difficulties during these labs.
+If you have any questions or encounter difficulties during the labs, don't hesitate to ask the instructor for assistance.

 ## Acknowledgements